Connection and Authorization

 https://video.example.net/bridge/api/client/v1/oauth/token

-After obtaining the identification token, you need to authorize your WebSocket connection.
+After obtaining the identification token, you need to establish a connection with the WebSocket server and execute the auth authorization command.

 Request: